gofynd/fdk-client-java/documentation/platform/THEME.md

-Get the count of themes for a specific application
+Count the number of themes available for an application.

 *Returned Response:*